joelong01/secret-sample/README.md

 #shellcheck disable=SC2148
 #shellcheck disable=SC2181
 ```
 >Codespaces secrets need to be scoped to one or more repos.
 Therefore, this file needs to know the repo that the user is working in.
-The *startup.sh* script in the *azure_login()* function will check to see if the developer wants to create an Azure SP and echo out instructions to run this function.
+The *onTerminalStart.sh* script in the *azure_login()* function will check to see if the developer wants to create an Azure SP and echo out instructions to run this function.
 When it does that it will update the above line to point to the current repo.
 ```sh
 GITHUB_REPO=retaildevcrews/secret-sample-go
 ```